Informa

-Informa plc is a British publishing, business intelligence, and exhibitions group based in London, England.
+Informa plc is a British publishing, business intelligence, and exhibitions group with headquarters in London, England.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

-It has offices in 43 countries and around 11,000 employees.
-Informa owns numerous brands including CRC Press, Fan Expo HQ, Game Developers Conference, Lloyd's List (London Press Lloyd), Routledge, and Taylor & Francis.
+It has offices in 42 countries and around 14,000 employees.
+Informa owns numerous brands including Fan Expo, VidCon, Cannes Lions International Festival of Creativity, CRC Press, Routledge, and Taylor & Francis.

-Informa acquired UBM in June 2018 as part of its strategy to expand in North America and Asia.